Heraldry Symbols & What They Mean

 The harpy is a symbol of ferocity under provocation.
 It is particularly found in German heraldry, though it can also be found elsewhere, and the German name for it is jungfraunadler.

-Hawk’s lures indicate one who was fond of noble pursuits, such as hunting and falconry.
+Hawk’s lures in heraldry indicate one who was fond of noble pursuits, such as hunting and falconry.
 The lure was constructed using a pair of wings, fashioned to resemble a bird.
 It was thrown up into the air to help retrieve the falcon, or hawk when it had flown too far afield after the quarry.
 It symbolizes a signal used to recall the absent from afar.

 The ancients regarded the heart as the mark of a person of sincerity, who spoke the truth.